samyuii/ToDoSage/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute to TodoSage:
+Here's how you can contribute to ToDoSage:

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch for your feature or bug fix (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Make changes and test your changes locally.
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-5. Open a pull request
+5. Push to the branch (`git push origin feature/AmazingFeature`).

-Please make sure to update tests as appropriate.
+6. Open a pull request.

 ## Contact